-PPI is the Non-Metallic Mineral Products Price Index number, for the quarter ending on the last 31 March before the beginning of the relevant period, published by the Australian Bureau of Statistics in Catalogue 6427.0 Producer Price Indexes, Australia.
+PPI is the Non-Metallic Mineral Products Price Index number, for the quarter ending on the last 31 March before the beginning of the relevant period, published by the Australian Bureau of Statistics in Catalogue 6427.0 Producer Price Indexes, Australia;

+X is the latest Non-Metallic Mineral Products Price Index number, for the quarter ending on 31 December 2003, published by the Australian Bureau of Statistics in Catalogue 6427.0 Producer Price Indexes, Australia.

 (2c) If the calculation provided for in subregulation (2b) does not result in an amount of whole cents the amount is to be rounded down to the nearest whole cent and the rounded amount is to be regarded as the amount calculated under that subregulation.

 (2d) If the amount calculated under subregulation (2b) is less than the amount that applied immediately before the beginning of the relevant period (the existing amount), the amount for the relevant period is the existing amount.